-We, CCLA Investment Management Limited (registered in England and Wales, number 02183088, at One Angel Lane, London, EC4R 3AB) are authorised and regulated by the Financial Conduct Authority.
+We, CCLA Investment Management Limited (registered in England and Wales, number 2183088 at One Angel Lane, London EC4R 3AB), are authorised and regulated by the Financial Conduct Authority.
+We manage the Church of England Funds.

-For information about how we obtain and use your personal data please see our privacy policy at www.ccla.co.uk/privacy-notice.
+For information about how we obtain and use your personal data please see our privacy notice at www.ccla.co.uk/privacy-notice.